dojowahi/earth-engine-on-bigquery/README.md

 The goal of this demo is to run a BigQuery SQL and extract information from Google Earth Engine

 ## Requirements
 * Earth Engine access to a service account --> [EE SA signup process](https://developers.google.com/earth-engine/guides/service_account).
-The service account created should have Service USage Admin, Earth Engine Resource Admin roles enabled
+The service account created should have Service Usage Admin, Earth Engine Resource Admin roles enabled.
+After creating the service account, create a private key and store it in a secure location.
+The URL for the sign up process lists out all the steps in detail
 * A Google Cloud project with billing enabled, Cloud Functions, Earth Engine APIs enabled